 Only when my friend Philippe told me about his plans of travelling to Cambodia, I took into consideration that it might be an interesting destination and a country worth exploring.
 I decided following his example.

-Cambodia has a population of about 16 million people and a size of 181.000 sq km which equals approximately 69,884 sq mi.
+Cambodia has a population of about 16 million people and a size of 181.000 square kilometers.
 In general, Cambodia has a Monsoon climate with December being the coolest month.

-Until 1953, the country was – together with Laos and Vietnam – part of the French colony Indochina which certainly triggered the political development in the 20th century and lead to the seizure of power by the Khmer Rouge in 1975:
+Until 1953, the country was – together with Laos and Vietnam – part of the French colony Indochina.
+This certainly triggered the political development in the 20th century and lead to the seizure of power by the Khmer Rouge in 1975.

 In 1953, Cambodia became a constitutional monarchy under King Norodom Sihanouk.
 During the Vietnam war, Sihanouk adopted an official policy of neutrality.
 However, over the Ho-Chi-Minh-Trail and the eastern support bases, the war finally spread into Cambodia.
-First, only the eastern region was bombed by the US army.
-Since according to the US government, Sihanouk did not oppose enough to the Việt cộng, in 1970, Cambodia’s government was disempowered and replaced by General Lon Nol.
+First, the US army bombed only the eastern region.
+Since according to the US government, Sihanouk did not oppose enough to the Việt cộng, in 1970, they disempowered Cambodia’s government and replaced it by General Lon Nol.

 He became president in 1972, supported by South Vietnamese and American troops.
 This lead to a civil war – comparable to the one in Vietnam.

-Well, this relief didn’t last since the Red Khmer under guidance of Pol Pot immediately started their reign of horror: People were chased from the cities to the countryside where they had to do forced labor in the fields – with next to nothing to eat since the major part of the crop was shipped to China in exchange for weapons and ammunition.
+Well, this relief didn’t last since the Red Khmer under guidance of Pol Pot immediately started their reign of horror.
+His thugs chased people from the cities to the countryside where they had to do forced labor in the fields.
+Howbeit, they had next to nothing to eat since the Red Khmer shipped the major part of the crop to China in exchange for weapons and ammunition.

-Everybody who was considered middle or upper class or educated was killed – e. g. for speaking a foreign language or for wearing glasses.
+They killed everybody who they considered being middle or upper class or educated in whatever sense.
+The Red Khmer executed people for crimes such as speaking a foreign language or for wearing glasses.

 Over time, Pol Pot became more and more paranoid which more and more people paid with their life.
 During the four years of the Red Khmer terror, almost one-third of Cambodia’s population was murdered or starved.